sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/configuration.md

 ## What is an override file?

-Docker Compose allows you to customize configuration settings using an override file called `docker-compose.override.yaml`, which allows customizations to persist through upgrades without needing to manage merge conflicts as changes are not made directly to the original source code.
+Docker Compose allows you to customize configuration settings using an override file called `docker-compose.override.yaml`, which allows customizations to persist through upgrades without needing to manage merge conflicts as changes are not made directly to the base `docker-compose.yaml` file.

-When you run the `docker-compose up` command, the override file will be read automatically after the base file [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml), as if both files were merged.
+When you run the `docker-compose up` command, the override file will be automatically merged over the base [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) file.

-Visit the [official Docker Compose docs](https://docs.docker.com/compose/extends/) to learn more about sharing configurations with override files.
+The [official Docker Compose docs](https://docs.docker.com/compose/extends/) provide details about override files.

 ## Examples

-In order to make changes to the configuration settings defined in the base file [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml), you will first need to create an empty `docker-compose.override.yaml` file in the same directory as the [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) file, using the same version number, and then add the customizations under `services`.
+In order to make changes to the configuration settings defined in the base file [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml), create an empty `docker-compose.override.yaml` file in the same directory as the [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) file, using the same version number, and then add the customizations under the `services` field.

 ### Adjust resources

-Example: Adjust resources for gitserver.

 Note that you will only need to list the fragments that you would like to change from the base file.